holding-it/timi/README.md

 # Usage
 The registration of a new sub-domain completed: timi.miskolc.hu.
-The sub-domain point out the IP address: 178.239.182.134 Because of Apache virtual host setting the application is not reachable with IP address, exclusively with the URL: http://timi.miskolc.hu.
+The sub-domain point out the IP address: 178.239.182.134 Because of Apache virtual host setting the application is not reachable by IP address, exclusively by the URL: http://timi.miskolc.hu.